 Aspirants would find this article very helpful while preparing for the IAS Exam.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!

 To complement your preparation for the upcoming exam, check the following links:

 Directorate General of Trade Remedies (DGTR)

 Established in 1998 as the Directorate General of Anti-Dumping & Allied Duties, it was renamed in 2018 as the Directorate General of Trade Remedies (DGTR).
 DGTR works alongside the Department of Commerce under the Ministry of Commerce and Industry.

-- Directorate General of Anti-dumping and Allied duties (DGAD), Directorate General of Safeguards (DGS) and Safeguards (QR) would be merged into one single entity, DGTR, making it an integrated single umbrella National Authority.
+The Directorate General of Anti-dumping and Allied Duties (DGAD), Directorate General of Safeguards (DGS) and Safeguards (QR) functions of DGFT were merged into one single entity, DGTR, making it an integrated single umbrella National Authority.

 - Merging of DGAD and DGS will result in savings of about 49 posts in the government in alignment with the Government’s goal of “Minimum government and maximum governance”.